11:30 PM - 12:00 AM

 Bells on Sunday

-Bells on Sunday comes from St Peter's Church in Theberton, Suffolk.
+Bells on Sunday comes from the church of St Luke in Hodnet, Shropshire.

 05:45 AM - 06:00 AM